conan-io/docs/tutorial/creating_packages/create_your_first_package.rst

 The :command:`conan create` command receives the same parameters as :command:`conan install`, so you can pass to it the same settings and options.
-If we execute the following lines, we will create new package binaries for Debug configuration or to build the hello library as shared:
+If we execute the following lines, we will create new package binaries for the Debug configuration and build the hello library as a shared library:

 .. code-block:: bash